josephsachs/minare/README.md

     - `OPTIMISTIC`: Allow changes, resolve conflicts later if needed
     - `PESSIMISTIC`: Verify version before allowing changes
     - `STRICT`: Most restrictive, require exact version match

-### Network Layer

-- **CommandSocketManager**: Handles client connections for receiving mutations
-- **UpdateSocketManager**: Manages sockets for broadcasting updates to clients
-- **ConnectionManager**: Associates command and update sockets with client connections
-- **WebSocketRoutes**: Exposes endpoints for clients to establish connections

-### State Management

-- **MongoChangeStreamConsumer**: Listens for MongoDB changes and propagates updates
-- **EntityStore**: Persists entities and manages their lifecycle
-- **ConnectionStore**: Tracks client connections and their associated sockets

-### Reflection & Metadata

-- **EntityReflector**: Analyzes entity classes using reflection
-- **ReflectionCache**: Stores metadata about entity structure for efficiency
-- **EntityFactory**: Creates entity instances based on type

-## Synchronization Mechanisms

-### Version Bubbling

-When an entity changes, its version is incremented.
-This change may propagate to ancestors based on annotation configuration:

-1. An entity is mutated, triggering version increment
-2. JGraphT is used to build an ancestor graph
-3. Version changes bubble up to parents according to bubble_version rules

-### Change Stream Processing

-MongoDB change streams notify the server of database changes:

-1. Server subscribes to entity collection changes
-2. Changes are transformed into update messages
-3. Messages are broadcast to relevant clients

-## Client Communication

-### Command Socket

-- Clients connect to receive a unique connection ID
-- Clients send mutation requests over this socket
-- Server validates and processes these requests

-### Update Socket

-- Clients establish a second socket using their connection ID
-- Server pushes entity updates to clients through this socket
-- Updates include entity ID, version, and changed state

-## Performance Considerations

-### Optimizations

-- Reflection caching for efficient entity metadata access
-- Field-level mutation control for fine-grained consistency
-- Sparse searches in entity hierarchies
-- Customizable version bubbling

-### Planned Features

-- Command batching
-- Frame loop for server-initiated updates and command queues
-- State transitions for rate control
-- Distributed synchronization

 ## Scaling Strategy